chikadevops/DevOps-Projects/05.Linux_Administration_And_Shell_Scripting/README.md

 The syntax ${user[@]} in Bash refers to all elements in the array "users".

 [@]: This is an index or slice syntax specific to arrays in Bash.
 It signifies that we want to access all elements of the array.

+**"$user" >/dev/null 2>&1**: This part redirects both standard output (stdout) and standard error (stderr) to /dev/null, a special device file that discards all output.
+This effectively suppresses any output from the command -v command.

 ```
 # create IAM users using AWS CLI